Constructing a Brighter Future (CBF)

 2022 – 2023 School Year Data:

-• Number of participating Lane County Schools: 16 (this includes Lane Community College Construction classroom).
+• 16 participating schools (this includes Lane Community College Construction classroom).
 11 schools are considered rural.

 Constructing a Brighter Playbook

-• Introduces young people to multiple high wage/high demand trades in the construction sector.
+• Introduces young people to high-wage, high-demand construction trades

-The cost of creating one temporary shelter is estimated to be $8,000.
+• Funding Needs: Creating one shelter costs about $8,000.
 The state’s limited funding towards construction classes cannot fully support the project, therefore alternative funding sources are being sought.
 The Roundhouse Foundation has contributed $25,000 towards the project and Lane CTE is currently seeking additional funding to match the contribution.

 Funders: